 Virtual and augmented reality devices track the body motion of users because it is fundamental to rendering virtual content anchored to space.
 However, this same body motion data can be used as a biometric to identify users [1]-[4].
-However, identification-focused works almost exclusively use accuracy for the model's evaluation metric.
-The benefits of accuracy as a metric include its ease of interpretation and its directness to the question at hand - a less accuracy model is obviously less identifiable, and vice versa.
-However, accuracy does vary significantly as the number of classes varies, even for the same data distributions and identification processes, as evidenced by multiple works [1], [3], [5].
-Intuitively, this is true - it is easier to guess who is walking up the stairs in an apartment with two other people than a house of ten.
-This effect of the number of classes on accuracy can make synthesis of findings across works difficult, as the classification can vary as much as four orders of magnitude (e.g., 5 in [5] to over 50,000 in [6]).
+Identificationfocused works almost exclusively use accuracy for the model's evaluation metric.
+The benefits of accuracy as a metric include its ease of interpretation and its directness to the question at hand - a model with less accuracy is obviously less identifiable, and vice versa.

+The focus of these previous works on rank-1 accuracy - the proportion of times the model is able to predict the identity from a sample given exactly one guess - implies that the accuracy is sensitive to the number of classes the model must distinguish between.
+Multiple works provide evidence of this effect of number of classes on rank-1 accuracy, even if the same data distribution and identification techniques are used [1], [3], [5].
+This effect is intuitive: if there are more options, there are more ways for the model to be incorrect and the same number of classes on accuracy can make synthesis of findings across works difficult, as the classification can vary as much as four orders of magnitude (e.g., 5 in [5] to over 50,000 in [6]).